Battle of Bennington: Aftermath

-Total German and British losses at Bennington were recorded at 207 dead and 700 captured; American losses included 30 Americans dead and 40 wounded.
+Total Hessian, Loyalist and Iroquois losses at Bennington were recorded at 207 dead and 700 captured; American losses included 30 Americans dead and 40 wounded.
 The battle was at times particularly brutal when Loyalists met Patriots, as in some cases they came from the same communities.
 The prisoners, who were first kept in Bennington, were eventually marched to Boston.

 Burgoyne's army was readying to cross the Hudson at Fort Edward on August 17 when the first word of the battle arrived.
 Believing that reinforcements might be necessary, Burgoyne marched the army toward Bennington until further word arrived that Breymann and the remnants of his force were returning.
 Stragglers continued to arrive throughout the day and night, while word of the disaster spread within the camp.

 The effect on Burgoyne's campaign was significant.
-Not only had he lost nearly 1,000 men, of which half were regulars, but he also lost the crucial Indian support.
-In a council following the battle, many of the Indians (who had traveled with him from Quebec) decided to go home.
-This loss severely hampered Burgoyne's reconnaissance efforts in the days to come.
-The failure to bring in nearby supplies meant that he had to rely on supply lines that were already dangerously long, and that he eventually broke in September.
-The shortage of supplies was a significant factor in his decision to surrender at Saratoga, following which France entered the war.
+Not only had he lost nearly 1,000 men, of which half were irreplaceable regular troops, but he soon lost his Indian allies as well.
+In a council following the battle, the tribesmen (who had traveled with him from Quebec) gave up on Burgoyne and deserted him.
+This loss severely hampered the general's reconnaissance efforts in the days to come.
+The failure to bring in fresh supplies resulted in even greater strain on the already overextended British supply lines from Canada, which eventually broke in September.
+The shortage of supplies was a significant factor in Burgoyne's decision to surrender at Saratoga, following which France entered the war.

 American Patriots reacted to news of the battle with optimism.
 Especially after Burgoyne's Indian screen left him, small groups of local Patriots began to emerge to harass the fringes of British positions.
 A significant portion of Stark's force returned home and did not again become influential in the campaign until appearing at Saratoga on October 13 to complete the encirclement of Burgoyne's army.

 John Stark's reward from the New Hampshire General Assembly for "the Memorable Battle of Bennington" was "a compleat suit of Clothes becoming his Rank".
 A reward that Stark likely valued the highest was a message of thanks from John Hancock, president of the Continental Congress, which included a commission as "brigadier in the army of the United States".